There is a candle in your heart, ready to be kindled.– Rumi

-Our Soul is the vital, mysterious and wild core of our individual selves.
-It is a unique essence in each of us that goes deeper than our personalities.
-Think of the Soul as one of many streams that runs back to the ocean of Spirit, or one of many unique clouds on the endless sky of Spirit.
-Our Souls contain our heartfelt purposes, unique meanings, gifts, and the ultimate significance of our individual lives.
+Think of your Soul as a stream that is connected to the ocean of Spirit.
+Our Souls contain our destiny, purpose, gifts, and the ultimate significance of our individual lives.
 To access these deep layers and qualities we must descend into the Under World of our unconscious minds.

-Unfortunately, for thousands of years our culture has “protected” us from the hardships and dangers of the descent into the Soul.
-This has been done through the establishment of comfortable, predictable and clockwork lives that revolve around material pleasures and shallow values.
+Unfortunately, for thousands of years, our culture has “protected” us from the hardships and dangers of the descent into the Soul.
+This has been done through the establishment of comfortable, predictable, and clockwork lives that revolve around material pleasures and shallow values.
 In fact, thanks to religious thought, the descent into our Under Worlds has been condemned as “evil” and wayward.
 Only Shamanic cultures and a few Western mystical schools like Hermeticism and Alchemy have dedicated themselves to exploring the Under World.

 Under World, or soulwork techniques, include practices that allow us to access altered states of consciousness.
-These may include crafts such as lucid dreaming, drumming, shadow work, shamanic trances, vision quests, etc.
+These may include crafts such as lucid dreaming, drumming, shadow work, shamanic trances, breathwork, vision quests, etc.

 Purpose: Uniting with Spirit